vikrantmehta123/iitm-pdsa-leet-code/README.md

 # 📚 Programming, Data Structures, and Algorithms Using Python

 Welcome to the supplementary GitHub repository for the course **Programming, Data Structures, and Algorithms Using Python (BSCS2002)** which is offered as part of the **IITM BS in Data Science and Applications** program.
-In this course, you build a strong foundation in programming, covering essential concepts in data structures and algorithms, using Python.
 You can find more information about the course [here](https://study.iitm.ac.in/ds/course_pages/BSCS2002.html).
 There is also an [online textbook](https://pdsaiitm.github.io/) that you can use as reference throughout the course.

-In this repository, you will find a solution explanations and code implementations for a carefully curated Leet Code problems that span the topics covered in the lectures.
+In this repository, you will find a solution explanations and code implementations for a list curated Leet Code problems that span the topics covered in the lectures.
 The problems are categorized such that they correspond to each week's course content.

 ## 📝 Overview of Course Topics:
 - **Week 1**: Overview and recap of Python